Ken Block: 2009

 Block appeared in a segment of motoring show Top Gear.

-Block filmed the hit YouTube video "Gymkhana 2".
+Block filmed the YouTube video "Gymkhana 2".

 2010

 For 2010, Block ended his partnership with Subaru, and joined Ford to compete part-time at the World Rally Championship for Monster World Rally Team, where he drove a Ford Focus RS WRC 08 together with long time co-driver Alex Gelsomino.
 Block therefore became the first ever American driver to campaign for the World Rally Championship.
-He scored two points after finishing 9th in Spain.
+He scored two points after finishing ninth in Spain.
 Also, he ran his sixth season of the Rally America Championship in an open class Ford Fiesta, as well as his fifth X Games.
 On February 27, Block won the Rally in the 100 Acre Wood (Rally America) for the 5th consecutive time.
 This broke the record held by John Buffum.

 2011

 On March 23, Block and his co-driver Alex Gelsomino were taken to hospital, having rolled their Ford Fiesta RS WRC during the shakedown stage of the 2011 Rally de Portugal in Faro, Portugal A representative of the Monster World Rally team later stated that both men were fine.
-He finished 8th at the France and 9th at Wales, scoring 6 points.
+He finished eighth at the France and ninth at Wales, scoring 6 points.

 2013

-On his first race of 2013 season, Block scored well, entering top-ten in the Mexican rally, thus receiving his first six points for the championship and scored a best-ever 7th overall finish.
+On his first race of 2013 season, Block scored well, entering top-ten in the Mexican rally, thus receiving his first six points for the championship and scored a best-ever seventh overall finish.